 **RewriteEngine On**

-# Scenario 1: Single-page 301 permanent redirect
+# Scenario 1: 301 permanent redirect for a single page

 **RedirectMatch 301 /old-page.html https://www.yourdomain.com/new-page.html**

-# Scenario 2: Redirect all HTTP traffic to HTTPS
+# Scenario 2: Redirect all HTTP traffic to HTTPS using a 301 redirect

 RewriteCond %{HTTPS} off